Nick Mitchell

-Nicholas Cole Mitchell (born November 9, 1982) is an American mixed martial artist and retired professional wrestler who is best known for his work in World Wrestling Entertainment (WWE) as Mitch of the Spirit Squad.
+Nicholas Cole Mitchell (born November 9, 1982) is an American retired professional wrestler and mixed martial artist.
+He is best known for his appearances with World Wrestling Entertainment (WWE) in 2006 under the ring name Mitch as part of the Spirit Squad.

 Mitchell played football for the Beaumont Drillers while at Blinn College.
 After not being accepted for a National Football League combine, he focused on a career in wrestling and participated in the fourth season of Tough Enough.
 Despite not winning, he signed a developmental contract with WWE, and was assigned to their developmental territory, Deep South Wrestling, where he wrestled as "Big Time" Nick Mitchell.
 He was later moved to Ohio Valley Wrestling (OVW) where he joined the Spirit Squad faction.
 After the Spirit Squad were called up to the Raw roster, they debuted in January 2006, and won the World Tag Team Championship three months later.
 Following the split of the team, Mitchell was released from his WWE contract in May 2007.
-Mitchell then began a career in mixed martial arts.
+Mitchell then had a brief career in mixed martial arts.

 American football career

+Mitchell graduated from The Woodlands High School in 2001.
 In high school, Mitchell played four years of varsity football, on both sides of the ball.
 He received a full scholarship to Northwestern State University of the Southland Conference, but was expelled for fighting during his freshman season.
 After attending Blinn College in Bryan, Texas for two semesters, Mitchell joined the Beaumont Drillers of the National Indoor Football League in 2003.
 After a season with them, he attended a National Football League combine, but was told to go home after officials found out he had been expelled from college for fighting.